 Some sites to check out for teaching opportunities are:

-- Cambly: Camby is an English tutoring website that allows you to teach students English through conversational situations in a flexible learning environment
+- Cambly: Camby is an English tutoring website that allows you to help students practice their conversational English skills in a flexible learning environment.

 5. Transcription and Closed Captioning Jobs